 - Certain health conditions, such as:

-- Blood vessel disorders, such as an aneurysm, fistula, or hardening of the arteries are associated with pulsatile tinnitus
+- Blood vessel problems, such as an aneurysm, fistula, or hardening of the arteries

 - Fluid in the ear